chrisdothtml/gulp-local-cache/readme.md

 ## Note

-This plugin will create `.gulpcache` in your project root, so make sure to gitignore it if you don't want it committed
+This plugin will create `.gulpcache` in your project root to store the cache